P403n1x87/austin/README.md

 compact binary representation of the collected data, and more efficiently, by exploiting the performance enhancement of internal caching of frame data.

-The script `mojo2austin.py` in the [`utils`] folder of this repository can be used to convert a MOJO file back to the standard Austin output.
+The `mojo2austin` CLI tool that comes with the [`austin-python`] Python package can be used to convert a MOJO file back to the standard Austin output.
 Be aware that the resulting file might be quite large, well over 4 times the size of the MOJO file itself.
-Please note that the script requires at least Python 3.9.

 More details about the [MOJO] binary format can be found in the [Wiki].